BSc. (Hons)

 Bachelor in Software Engineering (BSE) Program

-Graduate with a deep understanding of modern technology, the skills to lead ethical digital transformations, and a global and Pan-African consciousness to solve complex problems.
+Nurturing graduates with a deep understanding of technology, the skills to lead ethical digital transformations, and a global and Pan-African consciousness to solve complex problems

 Duration